barnardstar/bitbsd-clouds/vpn/README.md

   "status": "subscribed"
 }
 ```
-Next, login into web-interface https://78.47.138.66:777 with login `admin` and password `pfsense`
+Next, login into web-interface https://78.47.138.66:777 with login `admin` and password `BitClouds`

 The OpenVPN Client Export add-on package, located at VPN > OpenVPN on the Client Export tab will let you download VPN client for your platform.